-During each class, there will be a short quiz using the online platform Smartwork (included with the textbook).
-Please bring a laptop or tablet to each class to access the quiz (phones will also work, but may be awkward to use).
-These quizzes are open book/notes and you are encouraged to discuss your answers with your neighbors.
+During each class, there will be a short quiz using the online platform Smartwork (included with the text-book).
+These quizzes are open book/notes and you are encouraged to discuss your answers with your classmates.
+To that end, students who wish to work together will be placed in the same Zoom breakout room (up to three), while students who wish to work alone will be placed into their own breakout room.

-Homework/Recitation
+Homework